terrylinooo/codeigniter-anti-scraping-library/README.md

 # Codeigniter-Anti-Scraping-Library

 Protecting your content from illegal scraping is not so difficult.
-Anti-Scraping works just like goole, detects users' behavior and analyzes users' information such as:
+Anti-Scraping works just like how Google works, detects users' behavior and analyzes users' information such as:

 (1) IP address
 (2) IP's resolved hostname